-EC extends time given to Rahul Gandhi to reply for violating model code
+EC extends time given to Rahul Gandhi for violating model code

 New Delhi, May 03: The Election Commission accepted the Congress' request seeking extension till 7 May for filing reply to the notice issued to Rahul Gandhi on 1 May over his impugned statement made in Shahdol, Madhya Pradesh.
 He was earlier given 48 hours to reply.